ConatusForever/ConatusForever/README.md

 # Hello there 👋🏿, welcome to my portfolio! 😁

 Allow me to introduce myself, I'm an exceptional professional specializing in data modeling, data strategy, and communication.
 With a keen eye for detail and a passion for innovation, I possess a unique ability to transform complex data sets into actionable insights.
+Feel free to look at my github stats below or review my data projects.

 ## Skills and Experience
 <img align= "left" alt="GitHub" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/github/github-original.svg" />